-Weather Averages for Malaga in July
+What's the Weather Like in Malaga in July

 Unlike during the spring months, the sea tends not to produce much sea fog near the coastline.
 The average daytime maximum temperature is 30°C and there is an average overnight minimum of 20°C, so while the daytime temperatures may be on the high side for some, conditions are usually very good for outdoor activities during the evenings and overnight.

 Nights can be uncomfortably warm for sleeping in central Malaga due to the urban heat island effect.
 On rare occasions an import of hot air from northern Africa, combined with winds from the northern half of the compass, can result in significant heatwaves, with temperatures into the mid to high 30s Celsius and occasionally even into the low 40s, though not as hot as inland.
 Usually the coastal fringe misses the most intense heat, even when Malaga Airport is reporting very high temperatures.